High-order Phase Transition in Random Hypergrpahs: The Gatson-Walton branching process

 For a fixed integer $m \geq 1$, an {\em $m$-fold Poisson branching process}, denoted by $T^{po}_{m,c}$, is a special Galton-Watson process with the ensemble $Z_t$

-Here $c$ is some constant.
+Here $c$ is a positive constant.
 Each $Z_t$ is called an {\it $m$-fold Poisson random variable}.
 The random variable $Z_t$ can be interpreted as the Poisson distribution $\Po(c)$ duplicated $m$ times.
 Note the generating function for $Z_t$ is

 We have the following lemma.

 \begin{lemma} Let $T^{po}_{m,c}$ be the $m$-fold Poisson branching process defined above.
 We have \begin{enumerate} \item If $c\leq \frac{1}{m}$, then the extinction probability is $1$. \item If $c>\frac{1}{m}$, then the extinction probability is in $(0,1)$ and satisfies the equation